 The Colorado School of Healing Arts is dedicated to creating a safe environment for all members of the CSHA community.
-To assist in this goal, CSHA dedicates a week in October to the awareness of Sex Offense Prevention and safety issues specific to the massage therapy community.
-Please visit the Sex Offence Prevention and Safety board on the second floor for on-going campaigns and information.
-For additional resources, please visit the following website to learn what's considered abuse and how to create a personalized safety plan:
+To assist in this goal, CSHA dedicates a bulletin board on the second floor as the Sex Offense Prevention and Safety board with on-going campaigns and information.
+CSHA discusses sexual assault prevention and safety issues specific to the massage therapy community throughout the classes in our Massage Therapy Program.
+Please also see the resources on the next few pages